coral-xyz/anchor/docs/src/tutorials/tutorial-1.md

 sign the transaction, as required by the Solana runtime.

 ::: details
-In future work, we might want to add something like a *Builder* pattern for constructing common transactions like creating and then initializing an account.
+In future work, we can simplify this example further by using something like a *Builder* pattern for constructing common transactions like creating and then initializing an account.
 :::

 As before, we can run the example tests.